ahmedalsadan/EDA-Choosing_Places_For_Branches_of_a_Restaurant/Project Proposal.md

 The RS company wants to establish 3 branches of a restaurant in NYC.
 It is looking for locations which have high density.
 People generally concern with this project.
-Both entries and exits of MTA stations will be considered for determining the suitable places.
+Both entries and exits of MTA stations will be considered for determining the suitable locations.

 ## Data Description
 The extracted sample of the dataset is taken in the spring season of 2021